 Agency litigation webpages can promote transparency and accountability.
-The Administrative Conference recognizes, however, that creating and maintaining a useful agency litigation webpage takes time, money, and effort.
-An agency's decision to launch an agency litigation webpage will necessarily be informed by considerations like the agency's mission, litigation portfolio, existing technological capacity, budget, and the anticipated benefits-publicfacing and internal-of creating an agency litigation webpage.
-Further, an agency's decisions about what content to include on an agency litigation webpage should be tailored to the agency's unique circumstances.
-An agency that litigates thousands of cases each year, for example, could choose to feature only a representative sample of agency litigation materials on its agency litigation webpage.
+The 64 65 Administrative Conference recognizes, however, that creating and maintaining a useful agency 66 litigation webpage takes time, money, and effort.
+An agency's decision to launch an agency litigation webpage will necessarily be informed by considerations like the agency's mission, 67 litigation portfolio, existing technological capacity, budget, and the anticipated benefits-public-68 69 facing and internal-of creating an agency litigation webpage.
+Further, an agency's decisions 70 about what content to include on an agency litigation webpage should be tailored to the agency's 71 unique circumstances.
+An agency that litigates thousands of cases each year, for example, could 72 choose to feature only a representative sample of agency litigation materials on its agency 73 litigation webpage.

-Similarly, an agency that litigates many repetitive, fact-based cases could reasonably choose to post documents from just a few example cases instead of posting documents from all of its cases.
-And an agency that litigates many different types of cases, some of obviously greater interest to the public than others, might appropriately restrict the contents of its agency litigation webpage to agency litigation materials from the types of cases that are of greater public interest, particularly when the agency determines that the resources required to post more agency litigation materials can be better applied elsewhere.
+Similarly, an agency that litigates many repetitive, fact-based cases could reasonably choose to post documents from just a few example cases instead of posting documents from all of its cases.6 And an agency that litigates many different types of cases, some of obviously greater interest to the public than others, might appropriately restrict the contents of its agency litigation webpage to agency litigation materials from the types of cases that are of greater public interest, particularly when the agency determines that the resources required to post more agency litigation materials can be better applied elsewhere.